Favorskii rearrangement: History

+The reaction became popular for the synthesis of strained cyclic compounds in the 1970s.
+For example, cubane synthesis proceeds by Favorskii rearrangements:

 Reaction mechanism

 The reaction mechanism is thought to involve the formation of an enolate on the side of the ketone away from the chlorine atom.
 This enolate cyclizes to a cyclopropanone intermediate which is then attacked by the hydroxide nucleophile.
+Its formation can otherwise be viewed as a 2-electron electrocyclization of a 1,3-dipole, which can be captured in Diels Alder reactions.
+The cyclopropanone intermediate is opened to yield the more stable carbanion, which is quickly protonated.

 The second step has also been proposed to be stepwise process, with chloride anion leaving first to produce a zwitterionic oxyallyl cation before a disrotatory electrocyclic ring closure takes place to afford the cyclopropanone intermediate.

 Usage of alkoxide anions such as sodium methoxide, instead of sodium hydroxide, yields the ring-contracted ester product.

 When enolate formation is impossible, the Favorskii rearrangement takes place by an alternate mechanism, in which addition to hydroxide to the ketone takes place, followed by concerted collapse of the tetrahedral intermediate and migration of the neighboring carbon with displacement of the halide.
-This is sometimes known as the pseudo-Favorskii rearrangement, although previous to labeling studies, it was thought that all Favorskii rearrangements proceeded through this mechanism.
+This is sometimes known as the pseudo-Favorskii rearrangement or quazi-Favorskii rearrangement, although previous to labeling studies, it was thought that all Favorskii rearrangements proceeded through this mechanism.